-Interfaces in pure 2D critical models are conjectured, and in some cases proven, to satisfy both requirements in the continuum limit.
-SLE hence describes such diverse systems as percolation $\kappa = 6$, self-avoiding walks $\kappa =$ 4/3, loop-erased random walks $\kappa = 2$, and level lines of height models $\kappa = 4$ [2].
-It applies to the Ising and 3-states Potts interfaces, both for spin clusters ($\kappa = 3$ and $\kappa =$ 10/3, respectively) and the dual Fortuin-Kasteleyn (FK) clusters ($\kappa = 16/3$ and $\kappa = 24/5$), with a duality $\kappa \leftrightarrow$ $\kappa' = 16/\kappa$.
+The discovery of the Schramm Löwner Evolution (SLE) has strongly revived interest in geometrical properties of interfaces in 2-dimensional statistical physics.
+SLE provides a rigorous classification, with a single parameter κ , of probability measures on non-crossing random fractal curves, which satisfy both conformal invariance and the domain Markov property [1].
+Interfaces and similar geometric objects defined in pure 2-dimensional critical models are conjectured, and in some cases proven, to satisfy both requirements in the continuum limit.
+SLE hence describes such diverse systems as percolation $\kappa = 6$, self-avoiding walks $\kappa = 4/3$, loop-erased random walks $\kappa = 2$ and level lines of height models $\kappa = 4$ [2].
+It applies to the Ising and 3-states Potts interfaces, both for spin clusters ($\kappa = 3$ and $\kappa = 10/3$, respectively) and the dual Fortuin Kasteleyn (FK) clusters ($\kappa = 16/3$ and $\kappa = 24/5$), with a duality $\kappa \leftrightarrow \kappa' = 16/\kappa$.
 While these models have been described, prior to SLE, using conformal field theory (CFT), SLE bridges the gap between the algebraic approach of CFT and the geometry of interfaces.
-SLE-CFT connections [2] focus on boundary-condition changing operators, which generate the curves.
-They give $d_f = 1 + \kappa/8$ for the fractal dimension of the interface, i.e., the hull of the SLE trace.
-Extensions beyond nonminimal CFT [3] are rare.
+The present connections between SLE and CFT [2] focus on boundary-condition changing operators, which generate the curves.
+They give $d_f = 1 + \kappa/8$ for the fractal dimension of the interface, i.e. the hull of the SLE trace.
+Extensions beyond non-minimal CFT [3] are rare.

-Can CFT and SLE help to understand a broader class of scale-invariant 2D complex systems, such as systems with quenched disorder or far from equilibrium?
-Numerical studies indicate that zero-vorticity lines in 2D-turbulence [4] and domain walls in spin glasses [5] may be described by SLE.
+A tantalizing question is whether CFT methods and SLE help to understand a broader class of scale-invariant 2d complex systems, such as systems with quenched disorder or far from equilibrium.
+Numerical studies indicate that zero-vorticity lines in 2D-turbulence [4] and domain walls in spin-glasses [5] may be described by SLE.
 These examples are "far" from any pure CFT, thus the situation may be more favorable for models which are "weak perturbations" of a known CFT.
-This is, e.g., the case for the q-states Potts model, perturbed by quenched random bond (i.e., temperature) disorder, known to exhibit a stable weak-disorder fixed point for q > 2, perturbatively accessible in a q-2 expansion.
-This has been studied using perturbative CFT [6,7] and transfer-matrix methods [8].
+This is e.g. the case for the q-states Potts model, perturbed by quenched random bond (i.e., temperature) disorder, known to exhibit a stable weak-disorder fixed point for q > 2, perturbatively accessible in a q-2 expansion.
+This has been studied using conformal perturbation theory [6, 7] and transfer-matrix methods [8].
 However, geometric properties of interfaces which are crucial for future comparison to SLE were to our knowledge not investigated.

 The aim of this Letter is to present results for the fractal dimension of domain walls in the random-temperature Potts model.
-These are obtained by analytical calculation using conformal perturbation theory inspired by [6,7], and from two types of large-scale numerics: Monte Carlo simulations using the efficient Wolf-algorithm [9], which allow to keep track of both spin and FK clusters in the same simulation, and transfer-matrix calculations, whose advantage is to make close contact with CFT.
+These are obtained by analytical calculation using conformal perturbation theory inspired by [6, 7], and from two types of large-scale numerics: Monte Carlo simulations using the efficient Wolf-algorithm [10], which allow to keep track of both spin and FK clusters in the same simulation, and transfer-matrix calculations, whose advantage is to make close contact with CFT.
 The results of all three methods agree nicely.